 Tolstoy remains one of my favorite writers.
 His War and Peace and Anna Karenina were reading investments that still pay dividends.
 These four short stories, in particular What Men Live By, represent some aspects of Tolstoy's later turn to a simpler and more universal religious outlook, when he eschewed organized religion, and embraced a code based on Christ's teaching alone, centering on the Golden Rule and the Sermon on the Mount.

 Opening yourself up to ideas and attitudes beyond what is familiar is the starting point for a more inclusive view of various creeds and cultures.
-That inclusive view is based on a sharp and humbling recognition that whatever system of thought and expected behaviors you have been taught or are immersed in does not provide the only answers to life’s conundrums.
-Much of rigid cultural and religious insistence that theirs is the only way is driven from pride and fear.
-It is no accident that historically the most open thinking has usually arisen in places that have found themselves a center of trade, where people of many nations and creeds come together, where people are exposed to other ideas which cannot be completely ignored, for without sufficient relaxation of ideological insistence trade cannot be sustained.
+That inclusive view is based on a sharp and humbling recognition that whatever system of thought and expected behaviors you have been taught or are immersed in do not provide the only answers to life’s conundrums.
+Much of rigid cultural and religious insistence on the one and only way is driven from pride and fear, from accidental or deliberate isolation from the wider world.
+It is no accident that historically the most open thinking has often arisen in places that have found themselves a center of trade, places where people of many nations and creeds come together, where people are exposed to other ideas which cannot be completely ignored, if only because without sufficient relaxation of ideological insistence trade cannot be sustained.
 One such place is The Coffee-House of Surat.

 Recommended by my friend David Wilson